Table of Contents[Hide][Show]

-I’ve got news for you.
-Those vegetable oils in your pantry are making you fat.
 Even the so-called heart-healthy vegetable fats like grapeseed oil should be avoided!

 These factory fats are expanding your backside with every spread of the knife on your morning toast whether you realize it or not.

-Omega-6 Fat Dangers
+Omega-6 Seed Oil Dangers

-The fact is that there isn’t a whole lot of oil in an ear of corn or a soybean, so to make an entire bottle of corn or soybean oil takes violent and heavily industrialized processing.
+The fact is that there isn’t a whole lot of oil in an ear of corn or a soybean.

 Here’s where the “fat” part comes in.

-While a very small amount of omega-6 fats are necessary for health, when consumed to excess as happens with the Western diet, vegetable oils contribute to overproduction of neuromodulatory lipids called endocannabinoids that are responsible for signaling hunger to the brain.
+While a very small amount of omega-6 fats is necessary for health, when consumed in excess as happens with the Western diet, vegetable oils contribute to the overproduction of neuromodulatory lipids.

-Guess what these little guys do?
+Guess what these lipids do?

 They give you the munchies!

-You may notice that the word endocannabinoids is similar to cannabis (weed).
-Weed is famous for giving people the munchies too so you can consider omega-6 vegetable oils the marijuana of fatty acids.
+You may notice that the word endocannabinoids is similar to the etymology of cannabis (weed).
+Weed is famous for giving people the munchies too.

-Now you know why you can’t stop eating a jumbo bag of chips made with corn, soy, or sunflower oil.
+Now you know why you can’t stop eating a jumbo bag of chips or a box of cookies made with corn, soy, sunflower, or any other high omega-6 seed oil.

-What about that organic dressing loaded with omega-6 oils that tops your salad at lunchtime?
-Could it be the reason behind the urge to overeat on the main course or the snack attack at 3 pm?
+Could it be a contributing reason for the urge to overeat on the main course or the snack attack at 3 pm?

 Isn’t it high time to stop listening to the talking heads on TV and take matters into your own hands?
-Chuck that tub of Earth Balance in the trash and substitute butter for oils that require a factory to produce them.

-Your stomach and your backside will thank you.
+Your stomach and your backside will thank you!

-Get the Skinny on Vegetable Oils and other Fats
+Get the Skinny on Fat

 References

-Why Women Need Fat, William Lassek MD
+(1) Why Women Need Fat, William Lassek MD

 Maggie, I feel sorry for you.